AEjonanonymous/Euler-Mascheroni/README.md

 1. Copy the contents of **Proof_Of_Euler-Mascheroni_Constant_Irrationality.lean**.
 2. Visit the [Lean 4 Web Editor](https://live.lean-lang.org/).
 3. Paste the code into the editor.
-4. Look for the **No goals** message in the Tactic State—this confirms the proof is 100% verified! ✅

 ---